Glazzes/react-native-zoom-toolkit/README.md

 - **Expo Compatible**: This library has been written in typescript only and supported modules by the expo SDK.

 Features scheduled for the next minor release `1.2.0`.
-- [ ] A simple and ready to use Image gallery component, which uses the `ResumableZoom` component, see [Example app's](./example/) Resumable gallery example for a preview.
+- [ ] A simple and ready to use gallery component, which uses the `ResumableZoom` component, see [Example app's](./example/) Resumable gallery example for a quick reference.

 ## Documentation
 To check out the docs, visit https://glazzes.github.io/react-native-zoom-toolkit/